MRKH syndrome

 Genetic testing will be done to check for abnormalities and androgen insensitivity syndrome (AIS).
 If one has complete AIS, complete external female genitalia exist, but the person is a 46, XY – a genetic male.

-Other hormones will be checked for normal levels to examine proper ovarian function (luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Other hormones will be checked for normal levels to examine proper ovarian function (luteinising hormone (LH) and follicle-stimulating hormone (FSH).
 Testosterone levels are usually in the normal female range.

 Management of MRKH syndrome

-The point of any treatments is to provide an unscarred vagina for sexual functioning.
-Any uterine tissue can be removed to prevent endometriosis and any ovarian impairment – we want those to stay working, since they provide the body with oestrogen and stop premature menopause.
+The point of any treatment is to provide an unscarred vagina for sexual functioning.
+Any uterine tissue can be removed to prevent endometriosis and any ovarian impairment.
+Ovaries provide the body with oestrogen and stop premature menopause.

 Vaginal dilators have been used very successfully to stretch out the vagina.
-New techniques are better than the old, which have been a little bit brutal, and patient compliance was an issue (no doubt the old dilators were designed by someone without a vagina of any kind).
+New techniques are better than the old, which have been a little bit brutal, and patient compliance was an issue.

 Surgical reconstruction methods